pepijnclarijs/email-labeling/README.md

 TODO: make local deployment sh script that zips the needed files into a deployment zip.
 TODO: ADD gemini_api_key automatically
+TODO: When deploying manually logout works fine, but when deploying via gh actions, it does not0...

 NOTE: I had to change the scope for the SP to specify the functionapp directly, not the resource group its in.